presenta-software/doc-presenta-lib/docs/overview/README.md

 <pEditMarkdown />

-::: tip Editor
+::: tip Live Edit!

-When you see the code pane, you can live-edit it.
+When you see that white code pane, you can edit it.

 :::